simonfuhrmann/oxygen-mdc/README.md

 Demo: https://oxygen-mdc.web.app/

+## Bugs and missing features

+* Missing support for keyboard navigation: Buttons, checkboxes, tabs, etc. cannot be activated with Enter or Space.
+* The slider cannot be changed with the keyboard.
+On mobile, trying to change the slider may scroll the page.
+* Tabbing through elements in dialogs is broken, focus trapping and focus restore is not properly implemented.

 ## Changelog

 ### Version 1.0.0

-Changes for version 1.0.0 are centered around a different style for focused attributes using a blue outline (by default) instead of a background color.
+Changes for version 1.0.0 are centered around a different style for focused elements using a blue outline (by default) instead of a background color.
-Further, the focus will only show when the keyboard is used for navigation, relying on the `focus-visible` selector instead of `focus`.
+Further, the focus will only show when the keyboard is used for navigation, relying on the `:focus-visible` selector instead of `:focus`.
 Several other CSS simplifications have been done.

 API breaking changes for Version 1.0.0